 The agile culture is the container of what many others call the agile mindset.

 Agile culture marks the biggest difference between "doing Agile" and "being agile".
 As Peter Drucker says: "Culture eats strategy for breakfast" so all applications explicitly target this as one of the drivers of their improvement journey.

 We saw the same last year, so it might be that this is a success factor.
-We'd like to think this is correct, given our extensive work on agile culture and how to measure it (see our culture matrix and pulse survey, and our support of the State of Agile Culture report - all of which can be downloaded for free on our site).
-It is noteworthy that some applicants have used the culture pulse matrix several times on their journey.
+We'd like to think this is correct, given our extensive work on agile culture and how to measure it (see our Culture Matrix and Pulse Survey, and our support of the State of Agile Culture report).
+It is noteworthy that some applicants have used the Culture Pulse Matrix several times on their journey.

+Key elements of culture

 Culture elements that were mentioned in most applications were no-blame, trust, care for customers, value delivery, experimentation and collaboration.
 A growth mindset was also mentioned by most.

+These align nicely to our own 7 elements of culture, which include:

+- 1. Unleashed purpose and meaningful results.

+- 2. Agile leadership.

+- 3. Wellbeing and fulfillment.

+- 4. Collaborative communities and distributed authority.

+- 5. Trust and transparency.

+- 6. Adaptability to change.

+- 7. Innovation, learning and personal mastery.

+Cultural transformation

-To support cultural change, training, workshops, coaching, individual development plans and most importantly "showing, not telling" behaviour, were mentioned as important interventions.
+To support cultural change training, workshops, coaching, individual development plans and most importantly "showing, not telling" behaviour, were mentioned as important interventions.

 Embedding culture explicitly in agile rituals/ceremonies/events was another intervention we saw in some of the applications.

 Some organisations codified their culture and gave it a name.
 This of course is a great way to show how you make this your own, how you embrace it, how you recognise its importance.

 In some cases, it helped to overcome the "agile lingo chasm", where people have to learn new terminology for concepts they already know.

-One organisation mentioned that using videos and podcasts and senior management telling them why this was important to them personally, succeeded in making agility "cool".
+One organisation mentioned that using videos and podcasts, and senior management telling them why this was important to them personally, succeeded in making agility "cool".

+Supporting cultural change

+Training and workshops

+Coaching

+Individual development plans

+"Showing not telling"

+Embedding culture in rituals and events

+Naming organisational culture

+Videos and podcasts

-The focus on agile culture in the change journey in half of the applications has led to the surfacing of potential improvements, of opportunities to increase wellbeing or to increase value delivery.
-Hence, culture is not an addon; it is part of the core of the journey, even when the journey is framework rather than behaviour led.
+"Culture is not an add-on; it is part of the core of the journey."

 If culture improvement is a bolt-on, it might not be successful.
 One application actually describes how a framework implementation was almost unsuccessful, until the pivot to include and enhance agile culture was made.

 In some of the applications, culture was relatively restricted to individual development.
 While important and one of the drivers, it is not sufficient.
 Culture development depends on both individual and social learning.
 Most applicants have received backing from their HR functions to help them on their journey.
-This shows how important supporting functions such as HR, Finance or Marketing are on the agility journey.
+This shows how important supporting functions, such as HR, finance or marketing are on the agility journey.

 One of the applications addressed culture for the department it described, for the organisation within which it resides and for the customer and organisational ecosystem it lives in.
 It also described how to navigate all three.
 This is an innovation we have not seen before.

 Asking for feedback from stakeholders also opens the door for giving them feedback, which ensures joint learning and improvement.

 Another application showcased that where the hierarchy could not be broken because of business logic, agile culture was the way to overcome this agile anti-pattern.